Articles republished on R-bloggers

 Research Master Language and Communication, 2013–2017

-Tilburg University and Radboud University (Netherlands)
+Tilburg University and Radboud University (the Netherlands)

 - Grade: 7.54 out of 10 (Distinction)